 Clearcoat Spray Paint

 Shake aerosol clearcoat well.
 Allow 30 minutes after base coat color has been applied to apply the clear coat.
-Apply 3-4 wet coats waiting 5-10 minutes in between coats.
-Each coat should look wet and glossy but not dripping.
+Apply 4-5 wet (but not dripping) coats waiting 10+ minutes in between coats.
+Each coat should be dry to the touch (not tacky) before moving on to the next.
+Do not touch the freshly painted panel to test, you can touch the tapeline.
+Hot weather will shorten the dry time, cold weather and/or thicker film build will extend the dry time.
+Skipping the dry time may result in a color mismatch, heavy orange peel texture, and/or a loss of gloss.
 Wait one day to use rubbing compound.
-You may sand out orange peel and light texture, or dust imbedded in the clearcoat film with 1500 wet sandpaper and then use rubbing compound to bring out the gloss.
+You may wet sand out orange peel and light texture, or dust embedded in the clearcoat film with 1500 wet sandpaper and then use rubbing compound to bring out the gloss.
 Do not wax for 30 days.